Configuration

 sentence

-Wrap after each sentence.
+Wrap after each sentence, reflowing away existing breaks.

 preserve